GeoTecINIT/awarns-framework/packages/ml-kit/README.md

 ```

 ## Usage
-After installing this plugin, you will have access to two tasks to perform classification or regression on the provided input data.
-It also provides an
+After installing this plugin, you will have access to an API and two tasks to perform classification or regression on the provided input data.
-API to list the models embedded in the application.
 But before using the plugin, you must meet the following requirements regarding the machine learning model:

 - Have a TensorFlow Lite machine learning model (*\*.tflite*) of the supported architectures (CNN or MLP).
 Classification models must have